 Also, you might notice this “vegan novice” only came up with ingredients that are high in carbs.
 A trap that many vegans run into.
 Once they go vegan the carb, protein and fat ratio gets out of balance.

-In our meal plan we have made sure the macronutrients are properly balanced.
+In our vegan meal plan we have made sure the macronutrients are properly balanced.
 So no worries, you won’t have to face anything like that sandwich above.

 Benefits of a vegan diet